Are you suffering from SI joint pain and worried about what you can and cannot do? Check out this list of exercises you should avoid.

 To learn some of the specifics of these habits, check out this post on the best sleeping position for SI joint pain.

 If you suffer from SI joint pain, the best thing you can do is to consult a medical professional like a chiropractor or physical therapist (or even a physician).
 Just be aware that, although exercise is a good way to treat SI joint pain, there are a number of fairly common exercises you really must avoid.
-With appropriate guidance, though, you’ll be on the road to recover.
+With appropriate guidance, though, you’ll be on the road to recovery.